Mark Twain Zephyr: Previous private ownership

 After being retired by the Chicago, Burlington and Quincy Railroad (CB&Q) in April 1958, the Mark Twain Zephyr was put into storage at a locomotive shop in West Burlington, Iowa.

 In June 1960, the Mark Twain Zephyr was purchased by Charles "Frank" Dashner of Glenwood, Iowa.
-Dashner's original plan was to sell the train to Cuba, however rising tensions over Communism and the Cuban Missile Crisis quickly put an end to that opportunity.
+Dashner's original plan was to sell the train to Cuba; however, rising tensions over Communism and the Cuban Missile Crisis quickly put an end to that opportunity.
 Dashner then wanted to develop the Mark Twain Zephyr into a rail-themed restaurant and motel, which would have been located at the then newly built Interstate 29 and U.S. Highway 34 intersection.
 Before Dashner could make the final payment on the Mark Twain Zephyr, he died on February 24, 1961, at the age of 51.
-The Mark Twain Zephyr had not been moved, pending final payment, remaining at the CB&Q Shops in West Burlington, Iowa.
+The train, pending final payment, had not been moved from the CB&Q Shops in West Burlington, Iowa.
 Dashner's widow and then two teenage children had no interest in continuing to own the train.
 Thus, ownership reverted to the CB&Q, who put it up for sale again.

 In June 1962, the Mark Twain Zephyr was purchased by Ernie A. Hayes of Mount Pleasant, Iowa.
 Hayes owned an insurance company and was a community activist promoting tourism to Mount Pleasant and Southeast Iowa.
 Hayes was also the creator and developer of the Avenue of the Saints, a highway linking the Twin Cities and St. Louis.
 The train was moved to Mount Pleasant in September 1962, where it was kept at the Old Thresher's Reunion site in McMillan Park.
-Hayes encouraged the Midwest Central Railroad, which was part of Old Thersher's Reunion, to construct a standard gauge loop track so that the Mark Twain Zephyr could be put into service as a regional tourist attraction.
+Hayes encouraged the Midwest Central Railroad, which was part of Old Threshers Reunion, to construct a standard gauge loop track so the train could be put into service as a regional tourist attraction.

 In December 1968, Hayes donated the Mark Twain Zephyr outright to the Old Thresher's Reunion and Midwest Central Railroad in hopes of spurring interest.
-The train continued to be parked at their McMillan Park property in Mount Pleasant, Iowa, for the next 11 years.
-The Board of Directors of Old Thresher's Reunion and the Midwest Central Railroad were often at odds as to whether it was worth the money to build the track needed for the Mark Twain Zephyr to operate and to pay for its restoration.
+The train remained at their McMillan Park property in Mount Pleasant, Iowa, for the next 11 years.
+The Boards of Directors of Old Thresher's Reunion and the Midwest Central Railroad were often at odds as to whether it was worth the money to pay for its restoration and build the track needed for it to operate.
 Some officials felt it would be worth it; others felt their organization's limited funds should be spent on old steam tractors instead.
-In the end, the Mark Twain Zephyr suffered significant damage from vandalism during the 1970s while in Mount Pleasant and was never restored or operated.
-During the winter of 1978–1979, Lennis Moore, the then-new CEO of Old Thresher's Reunion and the Midwest Central Railroad convinced the Board to begin looking for buyers for the Mark Twain Zephyr.
+It suffered significant damage from vandalism during the 1970s while in Mount Pleasant and was never restored or operated.
+During the winter of 1978–1979, Lennis Moore, the then-new CEO of Old Thresher's Reunion and the Midwest Central Railroad, persuaded the Board to begin looking for buyers.